PlanetPolly/PlanetPolly.github.io/position.md

 ---
 layout: page
 title: Past
-subtitle: It's not the voice determine the story, it's the ear.
+subtitle: Develop a passion for learning.
+If you do, you will never cease to grow.
 ---
-"Develop a passion for learning.
-If you do, you will never cease to grow."\- Anthony J. D'Angelo

 **Trainee Journalist at the *Global Science* magazine** (The Chinese Edition of *Scientific American*)

 * gather information for stories, including conducting interviews, attending events, and verifying facts